 Beko’s WTG84 immediately strikes us as a really strong contender.
 At a competitive price even by the standard of cheap washers, this may be the best value washing machine on offer.

-The additional features on top of a good RPM and exceptional energy-efficiency make this almost too good to pass up on.
+The additional features on top of a good RPM and exceptional energy-efficiency not too mention the 8KG capacity, make this almost too good to pass up on.
 The drawbacks can widely be ignored, only coming into play in very select circumstances.

 2. Best Washing Machine Under £200 – Beko